HL7/davinci-alerts/input/pagecontent/change-notes.md

-The Da Vinci Unsolicited Notifications Implementation Guide was developed under the  [Davinci Project](#)
+The Da Vinci Unsolicited Notifications Implementation Guide was  supported by the [Da Vinci] initiative.

 ### Changes and Updates for version 1.0.0